Aliases for NUP50 Gene

 External Ids for NUP50 Gene

 The nuclear pore complex is a massive structure that extends across the nuclear envelope, forming a gateway that regulates the flow of macromolecules between the nucleus and the cytoplasm.
 Nucleoporins are the main components of the nuclear pore complex in eukaryotic cells.
 The protein encoded by this gene is a member of the FG-repeat containing nucleoporins that functions as a soluble cofactor in importin-alpha:beta-mediated nuclear protein import.
 Pseudogenes of this gene are found on chromosomes 5, 6, and 14.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NUP50 Gene

-Component of the nuclear pore complex that has a direct role in nuclear protein import.
-Actively displaces NLSs from importin-alpha, and facilitates disassembly of the importin-alpha:beta-cargo complex and importin recycling.
-Interacts with multiple transport receptor proteins including CDKN1B.
-This interaction is required for correct intracellular transport and degradation of CDKN1B.
+Component of the nuclear pore complex that has a direct role in nuclear protein import (PubMed:20016008).
+Actively displaces NLSs from importin-alpha, and facilitates disassembly of the importin-alpha:beta-cargo complex and importin recycling (PubMed:20016008).
+Interacts with regulatory proteins of cell cycle progression including CDKN1B (By similarity).
+This interaction is required for correct intracellular transport and degradation of CDKN1B (By similarity).